Landbell: Company structure and memberships

 Jan Patrick Schulz is CEO of Landbell Group since 1 July 2007.
-Tim Scholz is CFO since 2019.
+Karen Rieck is CFO since 2024.
 Frank Binder is the main shareholder since the company‘s foundation.
 The company has been family-owned for over 20 years.
-Today, the group of companies is represented in 24 locations in 19 countries worldwide and employs around 320 employees from 32 nations.
-In 2019, the company operated 32 approved take-back schemes for packaging, WEEE or batteries in 14 countries.
+Today, the group of companies is represented in many locations in over 20 countries worldwide and employs around 480 employees from 39 nations.
+In 2024, the company operated 43 approved take-back schemes for batteries, packaging, textiles and WEEE in 18 countries.

 In 2019, Landbell Group joined the waste and recycling alliance, Prevent.
 The alliance was established by the German Federal Ministry for Economic Cooperation and Development to promote the expansion of a functioning waste and recycling management system in emerging and developing countries.

 As an international company, Landbell Group offers solutions for producers and retailers to help them comply with their obligations under global environmental and chemical legislation.
-This is done through the operation of take-back schemes for packaging, WEEE and batteries, as well as worldwide consulting and compliance services relating to EPR and chemicals legislation.
+This is done through the operation of take-back schemes for batteries, packaging, textiles and WEEE, as well as worldwide consulting and compliance services relating to EPR and chemicals legislation.